 Skip to content

-External financial non-dependency score (ex commercial liabilities)
+External financial non-dependency score (excluding commercial liabilities)

 How to use the score